About Hackney Aquatics Club

 We aim to be flexible and responsive to every individual swimmer's needs.

-We have an active group of Masters Swimmers from 18 to 75, who train with our coach Tony Cronin at Clissold and Britannia Leisure Centre and at the London Fields Lido.
+We have an active group of Masters Swimmers from 18 to 75, who train at Clissold and Britannia Leisure Centre and at the London Fields Lido.

 Those of our HAC Masters who want to compete are encouraged to do so, and Masters enter a range of competitions from local swimathons and open water swims, to County Championships, Nationals and London European Masters Championships